ssoperMadisonCollege/ChoreTracker/README.md

 a person in a household creates or completes a task so that it can be started on the fly - or avoided to eliminate duplication of effort.

+Another drawback of the board is keeping track of tasks that need to be done on an interval, like doing maintenance on household appliances.
+These types of tasks tend to linger in the 'to do' section for a long time and so users are continuously reminded of tasks that don't need to be done for months at a time.
+This is annoying and uses valuable mental RAM that could be put to better use.

-I would like to create an application that makes use of Google's calendar API and perhaps a text messaging API to notify users when household chores are assigned and when they're completed.
+I would like to create an application that makes use of Google's calendar API and perhaps a text messaging API to notify users when household chores are assigned, when they're due, and when they're completed.
 This way, members in a household don't have to remember to do their chores - the chore application reminds them automatically.

 ### Project Technologies/Techniques